ldez/cubejs/README.md

 ##### `solve([maxDepth])`

-Return the algorithm that solves the cube as a string.

-`maxDepth` is the maximum number of moves in the solution, and defaults to 22.
+Return an algorithm that solves the cube as a string. `maxDepth` is the maximum number of moves in the solution, and defaults to 22.

 ## License